atomicdata-dev/atomic-data-docs/src/usecases/surveys.md

 - **Privacy friendly, yet highly personalized invites** as a researcher, send profile descriptions to servers, and let the servers tell if the question is relevant.
 - **Question standardization** which helps researchers to re-use (validated) questions, which saves time for the researcher

-## Privacy friendly invites
+## Privacy friendly invites with client-side filtering

 Currently, a researcher needs to either build their own panel, or use a service that has a lot of respondents.
 Sometimes, researchers will need a very specific target audience, like a specific age group, nationality, gender, or owners of specific types of devices.
 Targeting these individuals is generally done by having a large database of personal information from many individuals.
-But there is another way of doing this.
-Instead of asking for the users data, and storing it centralized, we could send queries to decentralized personal data stores.
+But there is another way of doing this: **client-side filtering** Instead of asking for the users data, and storing it centralized, we could send queries to decentralized personal data stores.
 There queries basically contain the targeting information and an invitation.
-The query is executed on the personal data store, and if the result is interesting to the user, it is shown in a feed / a notification is sent to the user.
+The query is executed on the personal data store, and if the user characteristics align with the desired participants profile, the user receives an invite.
-The user simply opens their application, and only sees invitations that are highly relevant, without sharing _any_ information with the researcher.
+The user only sees invitations that are highly relevant, without sharing _any_ information with the researcher.

 The Atomic Data specification solves at least part of this problem.
 [Paths](../core/paths.md) are used to describe the queries that researchers make.